-This Investment Policy sets forth the investment guidelines for all funds of the Orange County Transportation Authority (OCTA).
+This Investment Policy sets forth the investment guidelines for all funds of the Orange County Transportation Authority (OCTA) invested on and after July 1, 2021 June 9 10, 20210.
 The objective of this Investment Policy is to ensure OCTA's funds are prudently invested to preserve capital, provide necessary liquidity and to achieve a market-average rate of return through economic cycles.

-Investments may only be made as authorized by this Investment Policy.
-The OCTA Investment Policy conforms to the California Government Code (the Code) as well as customary standards of prudent investment management.
-Irrespective of these policy provisions, should the provisions of the Code be or become more restrictive than those contained herein, such provisions will be considered immediately incorporated into the Investment Policy and adhered to.
+Investments may only be made as authorized by this Investment Policy.-The OCTA Investment Policy conforms to the California Government Code (the Code) as well as customary standards of prudent investment management.-Irrespective of these policy provisions,-should the provisions of the Code be or become more restrictive than those contained herein, such provisions will be considered immediately incorporated into the Investment Policy and adhered_to.